 • Steep slopes, when compared to prescribed fire, manual, or mechanical treatments.

 • Soil compaction and surface disturbance, when compared to mechanical treatments.

-• Noxious weed control, when compared to manual or mechanical treatments.
-Air quality, when compared to the use of prescribed fire.
+• Noxious weed control, when compared to manual or mechanical treatments. • Air quality and liability when compared to the use of prescribed fire.

 • Noise, when compared to mechanical and some manual treatments.